sem-con/sc-diabetes/dataflows/Data_Donation/README.md

 ## Detailed Commandline Walk-through
 This section provides example commands to demonstrate the functionality described above.
+There is also a Loom recording of the commandline walk-through available: https://www.loom.com/share/ad4fad8668814800a0252a14672c3d88

 1. **PwD uploads data**
     a) start local Semantic Container for PwD (*docker name: df1_pwd_local, port: 4000*)